COMMITTEE & STAFF

 Correspondence and enquiries for the SOS Fracture Alliance and its Committee Members can be sent to James at firstname.lastname@example.org.

-Paul Mitchell has spent the last 16 years working on programs to improve fragility fracture care and prevention throughout the world.
+Paul Mitchell has spent the last two decades working on programs to improve fragility fracture care and prevention throughout the world.
 Paul has served as an advisor to government organisations in New Zealand and the UK.
 Paul is Chairman of the Board of Trustees of Osteoporosis New Zealand, an Adjunct Senior Lecturer at the University of Notre Dame Australia and Managing Director of Synthesis Medical NZ Ltd.

 Professor Kerrie Sanders has been working in clinical research of osteoporosis for more than 20 years and combines this experience with her interest in health economics.
 In collaboration with Jenny Watts and Julie Abimanyi-Ochom, Kerrie has produced Australian and individual state reports on Burden of Disease analyses for osteoporosis and related fracture 2012 to 2022.
 Kerrie is a member of several editorial boards and national and international scientific advisory committees including Osteoporosis Australia and the International Osteoporosis Foundation.